 Market risk is the risk that changes in market conditions may adversely impact the value of assets or liabilities, or otherwise negatively impact earnings.
+This risk is inherent in the financial instruments associated with our operations.
 In the event of market stress, these risks could have a material impact on our results.
 Trading positions are reported at fair value.
 Trading positions are subject to various changes in market-based risk factors.
 The majority of this risk is generated by the Company's activities in the interest rate, foreign exchange, mortgage, credit, and equity markets as described below.
 In addition, the values of assets and liabilities could change due to market liquidity, correlations across markets, and expectations of market volatility.
 The Company seeks to manage these risk exposures by using a variety of techniques that encompass a broad range of financial instruments.